xiaochuanle/NECAT/README.md

-# NECAT
+# NECAT IS COMING SOON!
-Nanopore data  assembler